keyctrldev/graphql-serverless-boilerplate/README.md

 ### 5. Invoking the deployed API
 After deploying, Serverless will provide a URL where your GraphQL API is hosted.
 You can access the GraphQL Playground from that URL and start using your API.

+### 6. DynamoDB Local setup
+steps to setup dynamodb locally

+# Prerequisites
+Docker desktop

+## steps
+1. To setup dynamodb locally, run the following command
+    ```bash
+        docker-compose up
+    ```
+    running the above command will start a instance of dynamodb locally running on 'http://localhost:8000'

+2. To create a table in the local DB, run the following command
+    ```bash
+        aws dynamodb create-table --table-name <TABLE_NAME>  --attribute-definitions AttributeName=id,AttributeType=<S | N | B> --key-schema AttributeName=id,KeyType=HASH --provisioned-throughput  ReadCapacityUnits=5,WriteCapacityUnits=5  --endpoint-url <ENDPOINT_URL>
+    ```
+    Ex:
+    aws dynamodb create-table --table-name Users  --attribute-definitions AttributeName=id,AttributeType=S --key-schema AttributeName=id,KeyType=HASH --provisioned-throughput  ReadCapacityUnits=5,WriteCapacityUnits=5  --endpoint-url http://localhost:8000

+    running the above command will create a table in the database
+3. Run the seeder scripts in "seeders" folder to add data into the tables.

+NOTE: In the older versions of dynamodb, you can interact with local dynamodb on http://localhost:8000/shell/. but in newer versions this is depricated. you can either use AWS cli or Dynamodb GUI clients like 'https://github.com/Arattian/DynamoDb-GUI-Client' to interact with DB